Topic of Study [For H2 History Students]:

 …There is nothing to be worried about it.
 Many things will go on just as usual.
 But be firm, be calm.
 We are going to have a multi-racial nation in Singapore.
 We will set the example.An excerpt from the transcript of a press conference given by the Prime Minister of Singapore, Mr. Lee Kuan Yew, at Broadcasting House, 9 August 1965.

 What can we learn from this article?

 Consider the following question:

 We have other JC tuition classes, such as GP Tuition, Economics Tuition, JC Chemistry Tuition, JC Math Tuition and China Studies in English Tuition.
 For Secondary Tuition, we provide Secondary English Tuition, Secondary Math tuition, Secondary Chemistry Tuition and Secondary Economics Tuition.
+For Primary Tuition, we have Primary English Tuition.
 Call 9689 0510 to learn more.